Co-founder and CEO of Ideamotive. Entrepreneur, mentor and startup advisor.

 A company with multiple partners can feel routine over time and start seeing all the clients as the same.
 That’s a huge challenge, especially considering the fact that every company is different and even a standard service needs to be adjusted to the client.

 But that’s a disadvantage of a particular IT outsourcing company, not of IT outsourcing itself.
 Yet some companies just don’t feel comfortable with that.

 That can be both an advantage and a disadvantage, depending on the situation.
 When it comes to IT nearshoring, the companies are usually in one timezone or the difference is no larger than an hour.
-Considering that, it is easy to arrange a phone call or a video-conference to discuss any issue. with neighboring countries, it is also easy to meet, both on the neutral ground of conferencing center or in the headquarters of any of the partners.
+Considering that, it is easy to arrange a phone call or a video-conference to discuss any issue. with neighbouring countries, it is also easy to meet, both on the neutral ground of the conferencing center or in the headquarters of any of the partners.

 That’s more a challenge when it comes to offshoring.
 Although it is common for project managers to respond for a call in the middle of their night, reaching technical leaders may be troublesome.
 Due to the timezones, arranging the ad-hoc call is nearly impossible.

 On the other hand, timezones come with a bunch of unexpected advantages.
-With an IT offshore partner, it is common to ask for something in the evening and gets it in the morning – their day just came by.
-For example, if you are based in the US and your IT team is in Europe you know that when you come to work they have been already working almost all day!
+With an IT offshore partner, it is common to ask for something in the evening and get it in the morning – their day just came by.
+For example, if you are based in the US and your IT team is in Europe you know that when you come to work they have already been working almost all day!